joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 - }
 ```

-Whit that the `ethernetif.c` file should be ready to use, next we gonna create the `ethernetif.h` file.
-On our `firmware/Core/Inc/LWIP/Target/ethernetif.h` file add the following content:
+With that, the `ethernetif.c` file should be ready to use.
+Next, we will create the `ethernetif.h` file.
+In the `firmware/Core/Inc/LWIP/Target/ethernetif.h` file, add the following content:

 ```c
 #ifndef _LWIP_APP_ETHERNET_IF_H_